EPUB FixerKDP upload error scanner

 Go back to the source tool and export a fresh EPUB.

-Invalid EPUB file: corrupt EPUB, damaged EPUB, not a valid EPUB, mimetype, container.xml, OPF rootfile, or ZIP package error.
+Invalid EPUB file: corrupt EPUB, duplicate ZIP entry, damaged EPUB, invalid mimetype, container.xml, OPF rootfile, or ZIP package error.

 Where invalid or corrupt EPUB messages appear

-KDP, Kindle Previewer, EPUBCheck, Apple Books, Google Play Books, or a reader app says the EPUB is invalid, corrupt, damaged, unreadable, not a valid EPUB, or cannot find the package file.
+KDP, Kindle Previewer, EPUBCheck, Apple Books, Google Play Books, or a reader app says the EPUB is invalid, corrupt, damaged, a corrupted ebook, unreadable, not a valid EPUB, or cannot find the package file.

 What it means